rana-zaid/catalog/README.md

 7. set the authorized JavaScript origins: http://localhost:4000
 8. set redirect URIs: (http://localhost:4000/login) and (http://localhost:4000/gconnect) then click Create.
 9. Copy the Client ID and paste it into the data-clientid in login.html.
-10. Download JSON and place it in item-catalog directory
+10. Download JSON and place it in item-catalog directory.
 11. Run application.

 ## JSON Endpoints